Ethics Review Committee (ERC)

 - Critical, objective thinking coupled with the ability to listen for understanding rather than immediately judge or apply bias or prejudicial thinking.

-- Experience with compliance, due diligence, and enforcement issues within an academic, professional or business environment.
+- Prior experience with compliance, due diligence, performance management, and enforcement issues within an academic, professional or business environment.

-- Management level experience in dealing with difficult issues or other experience that would demonstrate an ability to deal with difficult situations and build consensus.
+- Management level experience in dealing with difficult issues or other experience that would demonstrate an ability to deal with difficult situations.

-- Teaching or other public speaking experience that would demonstrate the ability to organize materials, as well as, the possession of good communication skills.
+- A demonstrated ability to organize materials, as well as the possession of good written and verbal communication skills.

 E-mail Address: [email protected]